Riot Games’ VALORANT is a once-in-a-generation experience. It brings together elements from wildly disparate genres in a way that satisfies everyone.

 An Agent for Every Season

 Now that we have some common ground, let’s talk Agents.
-As of the VALORANT closed beta, there are ten Agents to choose from.
+As of VALORANT v1.0, there are eleven Agents to choose from.
 Each one brings something different to the table in terms of the ability toolkit available to you, as well as an implicit role for you to play.
 In addition to their core abilities, each Agent has an ultimate ability that requires seven charges to use.

 You earn charges via kills, gathering orbs scattered around the maps, defusing the spike, or as a consolation prize for dying.
 It can be a bit staggering to process for someone transitioning from a pure shooter like Counter-Strike — but don’t despair.
 We’re going to take some time to get to know each Agent, what makes them tick, and how you can leverage their abilities to win rounds.